How to Analyze Multifamily Investment Opportunities in 2024

 To properly analyze a multifamily investment opportunity, you must do projections for both the revenue and expenses.

-Here is how to analyze multifamily properties’ revenue and expenses:
+Here are some key areas to analyze when you consider a multifamily property’s revenue and expenses:

 Revenue